Gregory-hub/chess/README.md

 # Chess
-Online chess game created with flask, sqlalchemy, socketio
+Online chess game created with flask, sqlalchemy and socketio